emrekultursay/premake_android_examples/example2/README.md

 premake5.exe android-studio
 ```

 2. Use Android Studio to import the generated Gradle project at `android/` directory.
+You
+can also directly build from the command line, but you will need to copy over gradle wrapper,
+and create a `local.properties` file.

 3. Use Android Studio to Build, Run, Debug the app.

-The app does not do anything interesting, so you might want to put a breakpoint in the C++ code
+The app does not do anything interesting, it does not have any UI.
+So, you might want to put
-run the app under the debugger to make sure you have the app running correctly.
+a breakpoint in the C++ code run the app under the debugger to make sure you have the app
+running correctly.